-There are really high chances that you might haven’t heard about SoundMAGIC brand till now but its the one audio brand I advice you to remember.
-SoundMAGIC originates China from are primarily known for producing high-grade audio products cheaper price.
+There are high chances that you might haven’t heard about SoundMAGIC brand till now but its the one audio brand I advise you to remember.
+SoundMAGIC originates China from are primarily known for producing high-grade audio products lower price.
 Do not under-estimate them by hearing the name of the country from which it originates.
 Talking about the product SoundMAGIC ES18 is a low-cost noise isolating in-ear headphone.
 It sports a 3.5mm jack and sits in the low-cost budget segment.
-Read on to know if they’re really worth the money you pay?
+Read on to know if they’re worth the money you pay?

 Product Packaging and What’s Inside?

-Packaging of SoundMAGIC ES18 is fairly OK for they price they come in and can’t complain much as it is sturdy; it can surely prevent the product from normal drops or improper handling.
+The packaging of SoundMAGIC ES18 is reasonably OK for they price they come in and can’t complain much as it is sturdy; it can surely prevent the product from normal drops or improper handling.

-But you have to be careful while removing SoundMAGIC ES18 earphones from the package, it took me almost 5 minutes to get them completely out of the box.
-The package consists of SoundMAGIC ES18 earphones, 2 extra silicone tip (small and large), flexible storage pouch and some literature.
+But you have to be careful while removing SoundMAGIC ES18 earphones from the package; it took me almost 5 minutes to get them completely out of the box.
+The package consists of SoundMAGIC ES18 earphones, two extra silicone tip (small and large), flexible storage pouch and some literature.

 Let me tell you no other brand is offering a flex storage pouch at this price.
 So more love to SoundMAGIC for providing extra accessory.